ArthoPacini/Art/README.md

 ## Examples

-The following examples cover all of the Art library usage
+The following examples cover the Art library usage

 ### Creating an image and saving it